sercankulcu/sercankulcu.github.io/_humanity/2023-11-15-when-time-became-money.md

    - capitalism
 ---

-Humans always understood time.
+Humans always understood time through day and night, season and age, birth and death.

-Day.

-Night.

-Season.

-Age.

-Birth.

-Death.

 But industrial society changed what time meant economically.

 Time became measurable labor.

-An hour could be priced.

-A minute could be wasted.

-A delay could become cost.
+An hour could be priced, a minute could be wasted, and a delay could become cost.

 This seems normal now.
 It was historically transformative.

-Agricultural work is partly task-oriented.
+Agricultural work is partly task-oriented: harvest when ready, milk the animals, repair the fence.

-Harvest when ready.

-Milk the animals.

-Repair the fence.

 Industrial work is schedule-oriented.

-Shift begins at a fixed hour.

-The factory machine requires coordination.
+A shift begins at a fixed hour because the factory machine requires coordination.

-Workers must arrive together.

-Production depends on synchronized time.
+Workers must arrive together, and production depends on synchronized time.

 Clock discipline becomes social discipline.

 The mechanical clock therefore becomes more than a device.
 It becomes an institution.

-Schools use bells.

-Factories use whistles.

-Trains require timetables.

-Offices require schedules.

-Cities synchronize.
+Schools use bells, factories use whistles, trains require timetables, offices require schedules, and cities synchronize.

 Civilization begins moving to shared minutes.

 This improves coordination enormously.
 A railway network cannot function if every town uses an unrelated local time.
 Standard time emerges partly from transportation and communication needs.

 The world becomes temporally standardized.

 This is a hidden form of globalization.
 Time itself becomes infrastructure.

 But measurement changes psychology.

-What is measured becomes visible.
+What is measured becomes visible, and visibility invites optimization.

-Visibility invites optimization.

 How many units per hour?
 How long did the task take?
 How much idle time?

 Productivity becomes numerical.
 The worker is evaluated through output per unit time.

-This can increase efficiency.

-It can also reduce human experience to metrics.
+This can increase efficiency, but it can also reduce human experience to metrics.

-Modern digital work extends this.

-Response times.

-Activity tracking.

-Billable hours.

-Delivery windows.

-Performance dashboards.

-The clock becomes software.

-The underlying logic is industrial.
+Modern digital work extends this through response times, activity tracking, billable hours, delivery windows, and performance dashboards.
+The clock becomes software, while the underlying logic remains industrial.

-Time also becomes morally charged.
+Time also becomes morally charged: productive or unproductive, busy or lazy, efficient or wasteful.

-Productive.

-Unproductive.

-Busy.

-Lazy.

-Efficient.

-Wasteful.

 A person resting may feel guilty because time is imagined as an economic asset.

 This is psychologically remarkable.
 An abstract measurement system enters self-worth.

 "I wasted the day."

 The day existed.
 What was wasted was an expectation.

 Capitalism intensifies this because time can be exchanged for money.

-Wage labor makes the relationship explicit.

-One hour equals a price.
+Wage labor makes the relationship explicit: one hour equals a price.

 But the equation is never complete.

-An hour of childhood.

-An hour with a dying parent.

-An hour waiting in pain.

-An hour doing meaningful work.

-These are not equivalent experientially.
+An hour of childhood, an hour with a dying parent, an hour waiting in pain, and an hour doing meaningful work are not equivalent experientially.

 Clock time is uniform.
 Human time is not.

 This creates tension.

-Economies require standardized units.
+Economies require standardized units, while lives are qualitative.

-Lives are qualitative.

 The same sixty minutes can feel empty or unforgettable.

 Modernity often privileges measurable time over lived time.
 This can make people efficient without making them satisfied.

 The phrase "time is money" therefore contains a category mistake when taken literally.
 Time can produce money.
 Money cannot produce more past.

 A lost hour is not recoverable through wealth.

 This becomes more obvious with age.

-Young people often treat time as abundant.

-Older people increasingly recognize scarcity.
+Young people often treat time as abundant, while older people increasingly recognize scarcity.

 Economic value and existential value diverge.

 The industrial clock helped create modern prosperity.
 It also colonized consciousness.

-We began scheduling not only work.
+We began scheduling not only work, but also exercise, social life, rest, children, meditation, and leisure.

-Exercise.

-Social life.

-Rest.

-Children.

-Meditation.

-Leisure.

 Even spontaneity receives calendar space.

 This is not necessarily bad.
 Coordination requires planning.
 But it reveals how deeply temporal discipline has entered identity.

 The challenge is remembering that time is more than a resource.
 It is the substance of lived experience.

 When we sell time, schedule time, optimize time, and save time, we should still ask: